MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 ## Create an Azure Resource Manager service connection that uses workload identity federation

-[Workload identity federation](/azure/active-directory/workload-identities/workload-identity-federation) uses OpenID Connect to authenticate with Microsoft Entra protected resources without needing to manage secrets.
+[Workload identity federation](/azure/active-directory/workload-identities/workload-identity-federation) uses OpenID Connect (OIDC) to authenticate with Microsoft Entra protected resources without using secrets.

 We recommend that you use this approach if all the following items are true for your scenario: